paawak/spring-boot-demo/dynamic-classes-bytebuddy/in-memory-example/README.md

 # About

-Example of creating a class dynamically using ByteBuddy
+Example of creating a class dynamically using ByteBuddy.
+This works with an in-memory class, without actually writing the .classfile on the disk.

 # Running in Local